muppet9010/Factorio-Biter-Revive/README.md

 # Factorio-Biter-Revive

-Any biter that dies will have a chance to revive back to life based on mod settings.
+Any biter that dies will have a chance to revive back to life based on mod settings and temporary settings from RCON commands.
+The mod is focused on facilitating streamer integrations.
 The chance of the revive is based on a configurable scale driven by the enemy force's evolution.

 Notes